mattermost/mattermost-plugin-gitlab/docs/setup/installation.md

 ### Release Dependency

-* The GItLab plugin is included in the Plugin Marketplace in Mattermost v5.16 and above
+* The GitLab plugin is included in the Plugin Marketplace in Mattermost v5.16 and above
 * For Mattermost v5.13 and earlier a manual install is necessary

 ### Marketplace Installation